-2.1.2 Manual chapters
+3.1.2 Manual chapters

-Chapter title Chapter description
+Chapter description

-Introduction to VisIt This chapter.
+This chapter.

-Python Describes the basic features of the
+Describes the basic features of the

 Python programming language.

-Quick Recipes Describes common patterns for scripting
+Describes common patterns for scripting

 using the VisIt Python Interface.

-Functions Describes functions in the VisIt Python
+Describes functions in the VisIt Python

 Interface.

-Attributes References Describes attributes for setting common
+Describes attributes for setting common

 operations, as well as for VisIt's plugins

-CLI Events Describes possible events for callbacks.
+Describes possible events for callbacks.